arkadii888/Finch/HOWTO.md

 **Step 6.
 Try the system.**

-Try sending a prompt, for example: "take off to 10m, fly north 20m, return to the starting point."
+Try sending a prompt, for example: ```take off to 10m, fly north 20m, return to the starting point.```